Grant Jackson (baseball): Professional career

 Jackson made his MLB debut with the Phillies in 1965.
 Jackson was named to the 1969 National League All-Star team, but did not appear in the game.

 Made available by the Phillies because of several disagreements with manager Frank Lucchesi, Jackson was acquired along with Jim Hutto and Sam Parrilla by the Orioles for Roger Freed on December 15, 1970.
 In 1973, Jackson went 8–0, with a 1.90 earned run average (ERA) in 80.1 innings of work in 45 appearances with 47 strikeouts for the Orioles.
 From September 29 to October 1, 1974, Jackson won 3 consecutive games in relief.

 Jackson was traded along with Ken Holtzman, Doyle Alexander, Elrod Hendricks and Jimmy Freeman from the Orioles to the New York Yankees for Rick Dempsey, Scott McGregor, Tippy Martinez, Rudy May and Dave Pagan at the trade deadline on June 15, 1976.
 After the season, Jackson was drafted by the Seattle Mariners from the Yankees as the 11th pick in the 1976 Major League Baseball expansion draft.
 A few weeks later, he was traded by the Mariners to the Pittsburgh Pirates for Craig Reynolds and Jimmy Sexton.

 On September 1, 1981, Jackson was purchased by the Montreal Expos from the Pirates for $50,000.
 After the season, the Expos traded him to the Kansas City Royals for Ken Phelps.
 During the 1982 season, the Royals released Jackson, and he re-signed with Pittsburgh.
 He was released by the Pirates on October 4, 1982.

 In his career, Jackson pitched in the World Series three times; in 1971 for the Orioles, 1976 for the Yankees, and 1979 for the Pirates, and was the winning pitcher for the Pirates in Game 7 of the 1979 World Series.

-He also played for the Gold Coast Suns of the Senior Professional Baseball Association in 1989.
+Jackson played for the Gold Coast Suns of the Senior Professional Baseball Association in 1989.